jump-dev/Gurobi.jl/README.md

 ## Use Other Packages

-We highly reccommend that you use the *Gurobi.jl* package with higher level packages such as [JuMP.jl](https://github.com/JuliaOpt/JuMP.jl) or [MathProgBase.jl](https://github.com/JuliaOpt/MathProgBase.jl).
+We highly recommend that you use the *Gurobi.jl* package with higher level packages such as [JuMP.jl](https://github.com/JuliaOpt/JuMP.jl) or [MathProgBase.jl](https://github.com/JuliaOpt/MathProgBase.jl).

 This can be done using the ``GurobiSolver`` object.
 Here is how to create a *JuMP* model that uses Gurobi as the solver.
 Parameters are passed as keyword arguments:
 ```julia